myypo/compass.nvim/README.md

         debounce_milliseconds = {
             run = 200, -- Change checking interval
             maintenance = 500, -- Consistency enforcing interval
-            show = 3000, -- How long to wait before visualizing a freshly placed mark },
+            -- How long to wait before activating a freshly placed mark -- Inactive marks are not visualized and can't be jumped back to, -- but still can be jump forward to and by using goto or follow commands activate = 3000,
+        },
         -- Files matching the following glob patterns will never be tracked ignored_patterns = {